Hawaii Statehood Day 2025: 66 Remarkable Years of Aloha

 Is Hawaii Statehood Day a public holiday?

-Yes, Hawaii Statehood Day is a public holiday in Hawaii.
+Yes, it’s a public holiday in Hawaii.
 Government offices, public schools, and many businesses may be closed on this day.

 Why is Hawaii Statehood Day controversial for some people?